Updated: Oct 12

-Filters can do little miracles
+Filters can do magic

 Unlike many other photographers, I don't refuse to pull out the camera at noon, especially when capturing the sea's unique turquoise colours.
 During the day, strong ND (Neutral Density) filters come in handy, through which nothing is usually visible or very little.
 Such filters in my backpack are the ND64x and ND2000x.
 They can smooth the sea, blur unwanted seaweed and miraculously "remove" people from the photograph.
 The polarising filter saturates the colours, highlights the clouds in the sky, removes reflections from the water surface and the bluish haze.
 A software program can not fully replace the effect of the polarising filter.